Characterizing classification datasets: a study of meta-features for meta-learning: Meta-Features

 \subsection{Summarization Functions}

-In this study, the purpose of summarization functions is to normalize the cardinality of meta-features and to characterize other meta-feature aspects, like tendency, distribution and variability of the results.
-Given that many measures are multi-valued and that their cardinality vary according to the dataset, comparisons between multiple datasets can be unfeasible.
+In this study, the purpose of summarization functions is to normalize the cardinality of meta-features and to characterize other meta-feature aspects, such as tendency, distribution and variability of the results.
+Given that many measures are multi-valued and that their cardinalities vary according to the dataset, comparisons between multiple datasets can be infeasible.
 Consequently, the summarization transforms non-propositional data to propositional \citep{Todorovski2000}, making them suitable to be organized in a meta-base, for instance.
-In the literature, summarization functions have been named meta-level attributes \citep{Todorovski2000}, meta$^2$-features \citep{Reif2012b} and post-processing functions \citep{Pinto2016}.
+In the literature, summarization functions have been called meta-level attributes \citep{Todorovski2000}, meta$^2$-features \citep{Reif2012b} and post-processing functions \citep{Pinto2016}.

-It is worth noting that in some studies \citep{Peng2002a, Kuba2002, Castiello2005, Filchenkov2015}, to cite a few, the mean function is employed as part of the meta-feature definition and it is the only way used to summarize the results.
-Other studies have used different subset of summarization functions, such as histogram \citep{Kalousis1999}; minimum, mean and maximum \citep{Todorovski2000}; minimum, maximum, mean and standard deviation \citep{Garcia2015, Feurer2014}; mean, standard deviation, kurtosis, skewness and quartiles 1, 2 and 3 \citep{Bilalli2018}.
+It is worth noting that in some studies~\citep{Castiello2005,Filchenkov2015,Kuba2002}, to cite a few, the mean function is used as part of the meta-feature definition and it is the only way used to summarize the results.
+Other studies have used distinct subsets of summarization functions, such as histogram~\citep{Kalousis1999}; minimum, mean and maximum~\citep{Todorovski2000}; minimum, maximum, mean and standard deviation~\citep{Feurer2014,Garcia2015,Peng2002a}; mean, standard deviation and quartiles 1, 2 and 3~\citep{Bilalli2018}; minimum, maximum, mean and standard deviation, kurtosis and skewness~\citep{Reif2012b}.

 Table \ref{tab:summarization} presents a non-exhaustive list of the summarization functions, their range, cardinality and a brief description.
 The \emph{quantiles} and \emph{histogram} result in multiple values.
 The former summarizes a measure by representative values of the measure distribution, whereas the latter uses the proportion of values in each range of data.
-A hyperparameter specifying the number of bins in which the results are split \citep{Kalousis1999} defines the cardinality of the \emph{histogram}.
-Some functions like \emph{count}, \emph{histogram} and \emph{kurtosis} change the range of the characterized measure, while others inherit the range of the measure in which they summarize, like \emph{max}, \emph{mean} and \emph{min}.
+A hyperparameter specifying the number of bins in which the results are split~\citep{Kalousis1999} defines the cardinality of the \emph{histogram}.
+Some functions such as \emph{count}, \emph{histogram} and \emph{kurtosis} change the range of the characterized measure, while others inherit the range of the measure in which they summarize, such as \emph{max}, \emph{mean} and \emph{min}.
 The \emph{identity function} is conceptually used when a characterization measure results in a single value ($k'= 1$).